 Also check the job vacancy pages of the companies that run reactors in the UK.

-All companies in the nuclear sector will expect you to keep up with new developments through continuing professional development (CPD).
-This may mean formal on-the-job training, attending industry conferences, or taking courses off-site.
+All companies in the nuclear sector will expect you to keep up with new developments through CPD.
+This can be through formal on-the-job training, attending industry conferences, or taking courses off-site.
 Popular CPD courses include seminars on new reactor designs and security issues.

 The Nuclear Institute holds seminars and conferences, provides professional recognition, and keeps you up to date through publications.
-Membership is open to students and new entrants, and you can become a Fellow (FNucl) once you gain enough experience.
+Membership is open to students and new entrants at affiliate level, and you can become a Fellow (FNucl) once you gain enough experience.

-The Nuclear Institute also works with the Engineering Council to help specialist engineers gain Chartered status.
+The Nuclear Institute also works with the Engineering Council to help specialist engineers gain chartered engineer (CEng) status.
 This means gaining recognition for your training and experience through registration with the Engineering Council, the UK's professional regulatory body for engineers.
 Find out more about the benefits of gaining professional recognition at Nuclear Institute: Chartered Engineer.

 CPD opportunities are also provided by the Nuclear Industry Association.

-If you enter the field as an apprentice or with an HNC/HND or undergraduate degree, you may want to consider going back to university part-time as your career develops.
+If you enter the field as an apprentice or with an HNC/HND or undergraduate degree, you may consider going back to university part-time as your career develops.

-It's likely that you will progress within the same organisation, usually a large energy or manufacturing company, for many years or even for your entire career.
-Starting as a graduate trainee is the most typical way in, and employers have a structured progression path.
-You're likely to have slow but steady career progress rather than rapid advancement, because there is a lot to learn.
+Starting as a graduate trainee is the most typical way into nuclear engineering, and employers have a structured progression path.
+You're likely to have slow but steady career progress rather than rapid advancement because there's a lot to learn.

 You could also make a career shift to related fields, working with radiological materials in medicine or manufacturing, nuclear imaging technologies, space exploration, or non-nuclear engineering.

 There is a danger of becoming too specialised to move to a related field, so you should always keep an eye on factors that can protect you in case of an industry downturn.
-These include gaining Registered, Incorporated (IEng) or Chartered (CEng) Engineer status, and maintaining a broad network in the engineering field as a whole.
+These include gaining incorporated (IEng) or chartered (CEng) engineer status and maintaining a broad network in the engineering field as a whole.